An interesting journey: 2013-2015

 So the $64,000 question, folks, is this: Can I do a book on perfectionism and not end up triggering every related tendency, whether over-committing, not being able to stop, obsessing about the topic, working long after I should have stopped (or stopped being coherent), ignoring other commitments and people, or procrastinating, for example—all things that I have worked so hard to resolve and stop doing!

 The past two days do not bode well for my sanity, but this is the beginning of the project and perhaps once I get a bit of a rhythm down, once we get our outline set, once… oh, who am I kidding?

 I just got back from a recent visit with my mom.
 I swear, every time I go there, she has found another box of “things” for me to go through.
 This time, she sent me home with another remnant of my childhood.

 All I could think of was what kind of 12-year-old does stuff like this?
 How was I not tested for OCD?
 (Did that even exist back then?)
-I think I will have to add to the ever-growing list of topics this book is likely to address the fact that our schools and families clearly encourage this kind of commitment.
+Why do I make things so much harder, longer, or more elaborate than they need to be?
+(Note to self: I think I will have to add to the ever-growing list of topics this book is likely to address the fact that our schools and families clearly encourage this kind of commitment.)